Dhubri district

-Dhubri district (Pron:ˈdʊbri) is an administrative district in the Indian state of Assam.
-Included within the Kamatapur Autonomous Council, the district headquarters are located at Dhubri town which is situated ~290 km from Guwahati.
+Dhubri district (/ˈdʊbri/) is an administrative district in the Indian state of Assam.
+Included within the Kamatapur Autonomous Council, the district headquarters are located at Dhubri city which is situated ~290 km from Guwahati.
 This was also the headquarters of erstwhile undivided Goalpara district which was created in 1876 by the British government.
 In 1983, Goalpara district was divided into four districts and Dhubri is one among those.
 Dhubri district is one among the many Muslim-majority districts of Assam.
 In 2016, Dhubri was divided again to form South Salmara-Mankachar District.

 As of 2011 it is the second most populous district of Assam (out of 27), after Nagaon.

 Etymology

 The name Dhubri is derived from a story of Padma Purana of Behula-Lakhindar, where the main character of the story, who is called Behula during the period as the person had taken the path she followed to make a devoted visit to her dead husband going to the still living Lakhindar.
 Behula arrived at the bank of Brahmaputra called Netai.
 She had worked for the heaven gods such as Shiv, Partbati and others, and washed her clothes on a big stone at the bank of the Brahmaputra river called "Netai Dhubunir Ghat".